ErikEngerd/policytester/README.md

 ### Verify that a wordpress container can access mysql, but that mysql cannot be accessed by nexus

 The example below defines two source pods: nexus and wordpress and one target pod mysql.
-Next it defines a connection to on the mysql pod on port 3306.
-Then a rule specifies that wordpress can access mysql but nexus cannot.
+Next it defines a connection to the mysql pod on port 3306.
+Then a rule specifies that wordpress can open the mysql connection but nexus cannot.

 ```angular2html
 pods: